cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item.
+  - [7.15](#functions--signature-invocation-indentation) Functions with four or less arguments may be on a single line unless the character column count exceeds 175.
+Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself.

     ```javascript
     // bad
-    function foo(bar,
+    function foo (bar,
                  baz,
                  quux) {
       // ...
     }

+    function foo (too, many, parameters, for, single, line) {
+      // ...
+    }

+    console.log(foo,
+      bar,
+      baz);

     // good
+    function foo (bar, baz, quux) {
+      // ...
+    }

-    function foo(
+    function foo (
       bar,
       baz,
       quux,